 I.2.2 Bearer dependent H.248signalling

 H.248 signalling (i.e., ADD and MODIFY request commands) carry the bearer dependent DiffServ codepoint (as e.g. assigned for priority traffic).
 The MG directly uses that DiffServ codepoint for QoS marking outgoing bearer packets.
-There are two variants from MGC perspective, see Figure I.1:
+There are two variants from a MGC perspective, see Figure I.1:

-Figure I.1 – Controlling of MG-level QoS marking function – Variants 1 and 2
+Figure I.1 – Control of a MG-level QoS marking function – Variants 1 and 2

 Details:

-Variant 1 could avoid type mapping and value mapping at MGC and MG level..
+Variant 1 could avoid type mapping and value mapping at MGC and MG level.

 Variant 2 is typically used when call control signalling either does not support signalling of DiffServ values or when a local DiffServ translation is applied.
-In this case, the QoS marking is provisioned at the MGC, and the MGC provides the DiffServ mapping. .
+In this case, the QoS marking is provisioned at the MGC, and the MGC provides the DiffServ mapping.
 Thus, there is type/value mapping at MGC level, but not any such mapping additionally necessary by the MG.

 {Editor’s note: Further contribution is needed to document what the Variants are.}